DCT

 ’D555 Patent Infringement Allegations

-Ornamental Feature (from ’D555 Patent Figures) Alleged Infringing Feature Complaint Citation Patent Citation
+Ornamental Feature (from ’D555 Patent) Alleged Infringing Feature Complaint Citation Patent Citation

-• Indirect Infringement: The complaint makes a conclusory allegation of indirect infringement (Compl. ¶10, ¶16) but does not plead specific facts to support either induced infringement (e.g., intent and affirmative steps to encourage infringement) or contributory infringement (e.g., sale of a non-staple component).
+• Indirect Infringement: The complaint makes conclusory allegations of indirect infringement (Compl. ¶10, ¶16), but does not plead specific facts to support claims of either induced or contributory infringement, such as alleging that Defendant instructed third parties on how to assemble or use an infringing product.

-The resolution of this dispute will likely depend on the answers to two primary questions:
+The resolution of this case will likely depend on the answers to two primary questions: